 Due to the Corona virus lockdown, we will all be spending more time in our gardens.
 Because of this, Wilderhood Watch is keen to run our two events which were originally planned for this year’s Sustfest, as both of them are activities you can carry out in the safety of your own homes.
 They are also very child-friendly!

 This challenge is part of our Pollinator Highway Project.
-Along with support from Grow Community – Sopwell, we are challenging St Albans residents to plant as many sunflowers as they can in their gardens during the lockdown.
-Sow your seeds outside in a sunny spot from mid-April through to the end of May and then contact us to let us know how many you’ve planted.
-If you have room in your front garden, even better, as then more people can enjoy them.
+Along with support from Grow Community – Sopwell, we challenged St Albans residents to plant as many sunflowers as possible in their gardens during the lockdown.

-Residents all over St Albans are taking advantage of the lovely sunny weather to plant their seeds.
+Residents all over St Albans took advantage of the lovely sunny weather to plant their seeds.
 Get ready for a huge explosion of sunflowers across the district this Summer!

-Prizes will be a small, hand knitted hedgehog along with its very own hand built house.
+Prizes were two small, hand knitted hedgehogs along with their very own hand built house!